newmes/CLARA/README.md

 ## The Problem

-In oncology clinical trials, patient safety monitoring relies on clinic visits scheduled every **12&ndash;21 days**.
-Between visits, no one is watching.
+In oncology trials, clinical monitoring relies heavily on clinic visits scheduled every **12–21 days** for patient safety.
+During this gap, nobody assures the safety of the patient on the trial.

-- **400,000+** oncology trial participants are affected globally each year ([Izarn et al., *ESMO Open*, 2025](https://doi.org/10.1016/j.esmoop.2024.104086))
+- **400,000+** oncology trial participants are affected by these blind spots globally each year ([Izarn et al., *ESMO Open*, 2025](https://doi.org/10.1016/j.esmoop.2024.104086))
-- Physician&ndash;patient AE grade agreement is only **~50%** ([Basch et al., *Lancet Oncol.*, 2006](https://doi.org/10.1016/S1470-2045(06)70910-X))
+- Physician–patient AE grade agreement is only **~50%** ([Basch et al., *Lancet Oncol.*, 2006](https://doi.org/10.1016/S1470-2045(06)70910-X))
 - Physicians routinely fail to capture **57% of AEs** ([Di Maio et al., *J Clin Oncol.*, 2015](https://doi.org/10.1200/JCO.2014.57.9334))
-- Patient self-reporting rates for Grade 1&ndash;2 AEs are as low as **~2%**
+- Self-reporting rates for Grade 1–2 Adverse Events (AEs) are exceptionally low, hovering around **~2%**

-Most patients underreport discomfort.
-These missed signals lead to grade escalation, emergency hospitalization, forced dose interruptions, and loss of life.
+Most patients tend to underreport their discomfort.
+Missing these implicit signals can lead to severe repercussions—including grade escalation, emergency hospitalization, and loss of life.
+The delayed attention will also affect the effectiveness of clinical trials if forced dose interruptions occur.

 ## Our Solution

-**CLARA** simulates complete clinical trials with and without an AI nurse agent, then quantifies the measurable impact of proactive daily monitoring on patient outcomes.
+**CLARA** simulates the complex dynamics of clinical trials, emulating hundreds of patients' daily health statuses and their psychological tendency to underreport symptoms, then quantifies the measurable impact of proactive daily monitoring on patient outcomes.

-> **Drug name in &rarr; Simulated trial out &rarr; Evidence that AI nursing care works &rarr; Deploy as real-world app**
+> **Drug name in → Simulated trial out → Evidence that AI nursing care works → Deploy as real-world app**

 We then transitioned the AI nurse from simulation to a **production mobile application** powered by MedGemma and HAI-DEF models.